guilhermevialle/netflix-clone/README.md

-## Netflix Clone with ReactJS
+# Netflix Clone with ReactJS

-> #### by guilhermevialle

-### Similarity

-- You can search works: movies, series, documentary and more
-- It's possible to see similar works from them
-- See all about movie
-- Search by genres
-- See the highest rated, trending, comedy, action, adventure and more genres...

-### Demonstration
+This is a Netflix clone app built using ReactJS.
+The app allows users to search for movies, series, documentaries, and more.
+Users can also see similar works, view detailed information about movies, and filter searches by genre, including the highest-rated, trending, comedy, action, adventure, and other genres.

+## Demo
+Here is a demo of the app in action:

 ![](/captures/netflixcutted.gif)